stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 ## Choosing a Text Editor ##

-Solus includes a command-line version of [vim](http://www.vim.org/), as well as a desktop text editor.
+Solus includes a command-line version of [nano](https://www.nano-editor.org/), as well as a desktop text editor.
 The text editor has some support for programming, but is more useful for light-weight word processing.
 Unless you already have a preferred editor, I suggest that you install [Atom](http://www.atom.io), which is a powerful graphical text editor that is specifically designed for programming.

+To install Atom, enter this command in a Terminal window:

+    sudo eopkg install atom

 Whichever text editor you choose, remember to set the EDITOR environment variable in your *~/.bashrc* file, so that this editor is automatically invoked by command-line tools like your version control system.
-For example, put this line in your profile to make *vim* the favored text editor:
+For example, put this line in your profile to make *nano* the favored text editor:

-    export EDITOR="vi"
+    export EDITOR="nano"

 To make Atom your default editor, use this line instead: